doriantaylor/rb-intertwingler/README.md

 > I had a lot of time to mess around with
 > [`mod_perl`](https://perl.apache.org/), the Perl bindings for the
 > Apache API.
 One thing you learn when you work directly with a server
-> API is that almost all Web development happens in a tiny corner of
+> API is that almost all Web development happens in a tiny corner (the
-> what _you_ are able to address (the _response handler_ or _content
+> _response handler_ or _content handler_) of what _you_ are able to
-> handler_).
-It turns out there are many other places one can
+> address.
+It turns out there are several other places one can
 > manipulate both the request _and_ response (header twiddling, URL
 > rewriting, access control, filters — albeit filters came a couple
-> years later) that are agnostic to the application.
-Indeed, many Web
+> years later) that are orthogonal to the actual application.
+Indeed,
-> application frameworks recapitulate this structure within their own
+> many Web application frameworks recapitulate this structure within
-> confines, and the result is undoubtedly a whole lot of redundant
+> their own confines, and the result is undoubtedly a whole lot of
-> code.
+> redundant code.

 I had had a personal site from 1998 to about 2003, and by 2008 I was ready to put one up again.
 It was around this time I had realized that